gkemmey/gray_matter/_posts/2019-03-11-making-a-case-for-turbolinks.md

 Let's look a little closer at our [`Todos`](https://github.com/gkemmey/todomvc_express_and_ejs/blob/with-react-using-webpacker/app/assets/javascript/todos/App.js#L113-L133) and [`Todo`](https://github.com/gkemmey/todomvc_express_and_ejs/blob/with-react-using-webpacker/app/assets/javascript/todos/App.js#L65-L111) components.

-Our `Todos` component takes all our todos, renders the form for toggling all our todos, and iterates over each one rendering an individual `Todo` component:
+Our `Todos` component takes all our todos, renders the form for marking all our todos complete, and iterates over each one rendering an individual `Todo` component:

 ```js
 const Todos = ({ todos, refresh }) => {